+When the Golden Age of movie musicals came to a close, Miller made numerous TV and commercial appearances.
+In 1969, she starred on Broadway in Mame, replacing Angela Lansbury.
+A decade later, she co-starred with Mickey Rooney in a vaudeville-style revue, Sugar Babies, which then toured for nine years.
 Honored with a Gypsy Award (1993) and the Flo-Bert Award (1994), Miller received acknowledgement that her devotion to show business was as strong as her million-dollar legs.
-Her career spanned seven decades, proving that her artistry ran deeper than her brassy sex appeal.
-In 1998, she made her last stage appearance in the revival of Stephen Sondheim’s Follies, where she nightly affirmed her staying power, singing the ballad “I’m Still Here.”
-DT
+With a career spanning seven decades, she proved that her artistry ran deeper than her brassy sex appeal.
+In 1998, Miller made her last stage appearance in the revival of Stephen Sondheim’s Follies.
+She nightly affirmed her staying power while singing the ballad “I’m Still Here.”

-* Miller’s first Columbia film, You Can’t Take It With You, won the 1938 Academy Award for Best Picture.
+- Miller’s first Columbia film, You Can’t Take It With You, won the 1938 Academy Award for Best Picture.

-* At 14, Miller was in the 1937 film Stage Door with Katharine Hepburn, Ginger Rogers and Lucille Ball.
+- At 14, Miller was in the 1937 film Stage Door with Katharine Hepburn, Ginger Rogers and Lucille Ball.

-* Bill “Bojangles” Robinson is said to have given Miller a tap lesson backstage at the Houston Theatre.
+- Bill “Bojangles” Robinson is said to have given Miller a tap lesson backstage at the Houston Theatre.

-* Miller has a Walk of Fame star on Hollywood Boulevard between producer Charles Fries and Clayton Moore (The Lone Ranger).
+- Miller has a Walk of Fame star on Hollywood Boulevard between producer Charles Fries and Clayton Moore (The Lone Ranger).

 - Conner, Jim.
 Ann Miller Tops in Taps, An Authorized Pictorial History.
 New York: Franklin Watts, 1981.

-Frank, Rusty, E. Tap!
+- Frank, Rusty, E. Tap!
 The Greatest Tap Dance Stars and Their Stories: 1900-1955.
 New York: Da Capo Press, 1990, 1994.

 - Miller, Ann and Nora Lee Browning.
 Miller’s High Life.
 New York: Doubleday & Co.
 Inc., 1972

 - You Can’t Take It With You (1938), Columbia Pictures

 - The Thrill of Brazil (1946), Columbia Pictures

 - Easter Parade (1948), MGM

 - On The Town (1949), MGM

-Kiss Me Kate (1953), MGM
+- Kiss Me Kate (1953), MGM

-Hit The Deck (1955), MGM
+- Hit The Deck (1955), MGM